82nd Airborne Division: Operation Enduring Freedom, 2007–2008

 In January 2007, then Maj.
 Gen. David M. Rodriguez deployed the division headquarters to Bagram, Afghanistan, accompanied by 4th BCT and the Aviation Brigade, as Commander, Combined Joint Task Force-82 (CJTF-82)and Regional Command – East for Operation Enduring Freedom VIII.
 The 3d BCT, 10th Mountain Division (Light Infantry) was extended for 120 days to increase the troop strength against the Taliban spring offensive.

 Extended to 15-month deployment, 4th BCT, which included 1–508th Infantry Regiment, 2–508th Infantry Regiment, and 4–73rd Cavalry Regiment, 2–321st Field Artillery, and 782nd Brigade Support Battalion, was commanded by then Col. Martin P. Schweitzer and remained in Khowst Province from January 2007 until April 2008.
 The 2–508th IR worked to establish and maintain firebases in and around the Ghazni province while actively patrolling their operational area.

 The 1–508 PIR served in Regional Command-South.
 Working mostly out of Kandahar province as the theater tactical force, they mentored the Afghan National Security Force (ANSF), conducting combined operations with both ANSF and NATO partners in the Helmand province.
 Supporting the division were the 36th Engineer Brigade, and the 43d Area Support Group.

 Operations Enduring Freedom, Iraqi Freedom and New Dawn, 2008–2011

 US Army and Iraqi army soldiers board a Marine Corps CH-53E Super Stallion helicopter in Camp Ramadi, Iraq, 2009.

 In December 2008, the 3d BCT deployed to Baghdad, Iraq and redeployed to Ft.
 Bragg in November 2009.
 In August 2009, 1st BCT deployed once again to Iraq and redeployed late July 2010.

 During the months of August and September 2009, 4th BCT deployed again to Afghanistan and returned in August 2010 having lost 38 soldiers.

 In May 2011 1–505 (Task Force 1 Panther) deployed to Afghanistan in support of Operation Enduring Freedom.
 Dispersed throughout the country, 1st battalion was attached to various Special Operations elements.
 1st battalion redeployed to Fort Bragg, NC in February 2012 having lost two paratroopers.

-The 2d Brigade deployed to the Anbar Province in Iraq in May 2011 for the last time in support of Operation New Dawn with the mission to advise, train and assist the Iraqi security forces and lead the responsible withdrawal of US Forces – Iraq.
+The 2d Brigade deployed to the Al Anbar Governorate in Iraq in May 2011, for the last time, as part of Operation New Dawn.
+Its mission was to advise, train and assist the Iraqi Armed Forces and Ministry of the Interior forces, as part of the withdrawal of United States Forces – Iraq.
 Elements of 2d Brigade were among the last US combat units to withdraw from Baghdad.
 The brigade suffered the loss of the last American service member in Iraq, SPC.
 David E. Hickman, on 14 November 2011.
 They were part of the long convoy of equipment and troops who exited Iraq into Kuwait as OIF came to an end.